-- You’ll lie down on a moveable table that slides into the MRI machine.
+- You’ll lie down on a table that slides into the MRI machine.
 The machine looks like a long metal tube.

 - The MRI machine will create a strong magnetic field around you, and radio waves will be directed at the area of your body to be imaged.
-You won’t feel the magnetic field or radio waves.

-If you aren’t comfortable in close spaces, tell your doctor before the test.
-You can get a sedative to help you stay calm.
+If you aren’t comfortable in close spaces, tell your health care professional before the test.
+They may prescribe a sedative to help you stay calm.
 Some clinics have machines with shorter magnets or wider openings to make you more comfortable.

 What happens after my MRI?

-- You can usually go back to your normal activities right away.
+You can usually go back to your normal activities right away.